kumo-js/kumo/README.md

 Therefore we want to avoid centering the tool around any specific types of resources, e.g. not Lambda-centric, not ECS-centric.

-## Multi-region

-We believe:

-- In designing for failure.
-AWS also recommends this.
-We intend to make it easy to replicate your infrastructure across multiple regions
-- A multi-region solution can help optimise user experience by keeping storage and compute resources closer to the user
-- You shouldn't be restricted from using resources not currently available in the desired region where the impact of that decision is acceptable

 ## Isolation

 We intend to support the ability to easily maintain multiple environments within an AWS account.